mynlp/pnmt/README.md

 In order to use like `onmt`, you just need to  replace `onmt` with `pnmt` and use it like `onmt`, if it does not give an expected result, please raise an issue.

 ## To do features:
-### BERT2Seq with Copy Mechanism
+### BERT2Seq with Copy Mechanism (Done)
-This includes a modification in the Copy generator, modifying the code which produces extrac_src_vocab that is used in Copy generator.
+We support BERT2Seq with Copy Mechanism Now!
+### Learning Rate Schedulere For BERT
+Will be completed in several days.
 ### Generation Pre-trained Model
 This include pre-trained models like T5 or other possible generation pre-trained models.
 ### Parrallel Training and Inference